Mortal Glory is a strategy roguelike available on Steam. Joseph Pugh conducted this review.

 After a fight, you choose a reward (if you won) and then encounter a random event that usually presents you with a risk versus reward choice.
 The rewards are usually great, but you risk your gold and the health of your gladiators with most choices.
 Then you can buy weapons, armor, and skills for your fighters.
 You explicitly choose how to outfit them.

 Each piece of gear enhances the unit’s stats and rare pieces can grant new abilities.
 You can also buy spell books to teach them sweet new moves.
-Each gladiator can have four
+Each gladiator can have four a time.

 As they win fights they will improve some stats but can also gain titles that impart new traits that affect them more drastically.
 Each facet of the game affects the tactical depth.
 Even something as simple as your roster layout matters.
 On your turn, the gladiator on the left is always the first to act, followed by the second, third then fourth.